 One of your responsibilities as a tenant is to ensure your home is kept clean and tidy.
 Also, ensure that all minor damage is repaired, and all major maintenance is reported.
-Usually, there are tenancy checks at 6-monthly intervals, so it’s essential to take good care of the property.
+Usually, there are tenancy checks at 6-monthly intervals, so it’s essential to take good care of your rental property.

 Recently, dirty and untidy properties have been cited by letting agents as the most common reason for tenants losing their deposit.